Techypanda/GenericGaem/README.md

     <img src="docs/GenericGaemGenAIBanner.png" alt="drawing" height="300" />
 </P>

+## How To Host Game

+- Start Gaem
+- Join via Ipv4 on client (dont use 0.0.0.0)

 ## Brief Details

 This game is a open source game which is supposed to be a comedical homeage to [Generic Roleplay Gaem](https://www.roblox.com/games/4598019433/generic-roleplay-gaem) by AznDibs.